actix/examples/database_interactions/simple-auth-server/README.md

-## Auth Web Microservice with rust using Actix-Web 1.0
+## Auth Web Microservice with Rust using Actix Web

 ### Flow of the event would look like this: